 Like any other driver, truck drivers often become distracted while on the road.
 Whether they are looking down to send a text or eating behind the wheel, truck drivers can cause serious accidents when they are distracted.
 Because they are larger and heavier than nearly any other type of vehicle, trucks cause extensive damage when they collide with other vehicles and objects.
 Sadly, motorists in passenger vehicles tend to suffer the majority of injuries in truck accidents.

-Contact us online or by phone at (800) 860-8021 to schedule a free, confidential consultation with one of our distracted truck driver accident attorneys in Atlanta.
-We come to you.
+Contact us online or by phone at (800) 860-8021 to schedule a free, confidential consultation.
+We can come to you!

 Examples of Distracted Driving

 Truck drivers often drive very long distances.
 Because of this, they often try to multitask on the road.
 However, at highway speeds of about 55 mph, a truck will travel approximately the length of a football field in a matter of seconds.
 When truck drivers remove their eyes from the road—even for very short amounts of time—they can cause major accidents.